nervecell23/bank/README.md

 As a user - I can have an account
 As a user - I can specify initial balance when create account
-As a user - I can see balance
 As a user - I can make withdraw
 As a user - I can see error notice when withdraw more than balance
 As a user - I can see error notice when withdraw negative amount